ignatandrei/RSCG_Examples/DP_Builder/readme.md

 </small>

-## Details
+## More details about RSCG data-builder-generator

-The author of data-builder-generator is Martin Andreas Ulrich
+The author of **RSCG data-builder-generator** is *Martin Andreas Ulrich*

-You cand find this generator at Nuget.org :    https://www.nuget.org/packages/DasMulli.DataBuilderGenerator/
+You cand find **RSCG data-builder-generator** at Nuget.org :    https://www.nuget.org/packages/DasMulli.DataBuilderGenerator/
+and the sources at https://github.com/dasMulli/data-builder-generator

-For more details and features please read : https://github.com/dasMulli/data-builder-generator
+For more usage features please read : https://github.com/dasMulli/data-builder-generator

 ## Link to Example Code: